pasquelab/PRC2/README.md

 **Scripts** related to the manuscript are available in this GitHub repository in ... directory.

 ## Loom files for scRNAseq data visualization
-As a resource to community we provide 2 Loom files that contain UMAP-clustering, cluster annotation and gene expression from **1.** The scRNA-seq datasets sequenced on this study (naive hPSCs and day 4 of trophoblast conversion +/- PRC2 inhibition).
+As a resource to community we provide 2 Loom files that contain UMAP-clustering, cluster annotation and gene expression from:

+**1.** The scRNA-seq datasets sequenced on this study (naive hPSCs and day 4 of trophoblast conversion +/- PRC2 inhibition).

 **2.** Integration of day 4 of trophoblast conversion with early human embryo datasets [Petropoulos et al., 2016](https://www.cell.com/cell/fulltext/S0092-8674(16)30280-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741630280X%3Fshowall%3Dtrue) and [Zhou et al., 2019](https://www.nature.com/articles/s41586-019-1500-0).

 Loom files can be downloaded here: [GSE176173](https://www.ncbi.nlm.nih.gov/geo/...) using the http links at the bottom of the page.
 After unzipping, you can browse interactively using [SCope platform](https://scope.aertslab.org).
 SCope was developed and is maintained by [Aerts lab](https://www.aertslab.org/).